-To put it quite simply, which hotel would you rather book: The one whose website makes it appear like it is business as usual or the one that’s transparent, actively sharing what they’re doing to keep you and your loved ones safe?
+To put it quite simply, which hotel would you rather book: The one whose website makes it appear like it’s business as usual or the one that’s transparent, actively sharing what they’re doing to keep you and your loved ones safe?

 I bet you didn’t have to put much thought into it.
 You’ll choose the one that’s proactive about health and safety measures.

-Your potential guest doesn’t necessarily know what steps you’re taking.
-That’s why it’s important to communicate what you’re actually doing.
-Don’t leave it up to their imagination – be up front about the measures you’ve put in place.
+Frankly, your potential guest don’t necessarily know what steps you’re taking.
+That’s why it’s important to announce what you’re actually doing.
+Don’t leave it up to a potential guest’s imagination – be up front about the measures you’ve put in place.

 Takeaway: During these high-anxiety times, everyone wants (and needs) reassurance before they commit to a booking.
 Give it to them!

-Under normal circumstances, it’s extremely challenging to land your hotel’s website on the first or even second or third pages of search engines.
+Under normal circumstances, it’s extremely challenging to land your hotel’s website on the first, second, or even third pages of search engines.
 After all, you’re competing against online travel agency and hotel aggregator heavyweights like Booking.com and TripAdvisor.
-But creating a page that addresses health and safety measures is a great way to actually land your brand high up on search engine results pages!
+But creating a page that addresses health and safety measures is a great way to actually land your brand high up on search engine results pages—and land direct bookings!

 Here’s an example of a search I ran for hotels in London: